jessstapley/Epichloe_WGS_temp/README.md

 These seemed to be the most useful and complete.

 We then reorganised the files so that each gene/protien is on a single line and added gene position (start/end).
-These files are tab deliminted. genAnn_etmb.txt genAnn_ecmb.txt
+These files are tab deliminted.
+To read these into R use "read.delim"

+genAnn_etmb.txt
+genAnn_ecmb.txt

 SignalP and effectorP produced the following fasta files.

 Ec_signalP.fa
 EffectorCandidates_Ec.fasta
 EffectorCandidates_Et.fasta